 What I wore: I went on 17 interviews in 6 weeks.
 This required A LOT of traveling and not a lot of time for dry-cleaning.
 Luckily, I didn't have a problem because I did the easiest thing possible.
 I bought 2.5 Theory suits that allowed me to mix and match throughout the season - 1 black pant + blazer, 1 blue pant + blazer, 1 black skirt, 3 tops - white, rose, and dark purple.
 I didn't wear the skirt once so that was a waste.

-What my co-first years wore: I wanted to find cheaper options to recommend, but I only tried on the Theory suit.
-You'll also see from the comments that the Theory suit was the staple of my medical school friends going into various fields, also.
-I polled my female coresidents and one bought 2 Theory suits, one bought a theory and a Banana Republic suit, one bought 1 Banana republic suit, and one had two suits custom made.
+What my co-first years wore: I polled my female coresidents and one bought 2 Theory suits, one bought a theory and a Banana Republic suit, one bought 1 Banana republic suit, and one had two suits custom made (she fancy).

 [ 2 ] Tops / suit dress